lban2049/fastapi/.aigne/doc-smith/docs/getting-started.md

 {"item_id": 5, "q": "somequery"}
 ```

+Congratulations!
 You have just created an API that receives and validates a path parameter (`item_id` as an integer) and a query parameter (`q` as a string).

 ## Interactive API Docs

-One of FastAPI's most useful features is its automatically generated documentation.
+One of FastAPI's best features is its automatically generated documentation.

 Navigate to [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs) in your browser.
 You will see the interactive API documentation provided by Swagger UI: